Banker's Discount

 BD = (A × R × T) / 100

-To find the discount a banker charges on a bill of face value A due T years hence at rate R%.
-This is simply SI on A.
+Calculate the discount charged on a bill of face value A due T years hence at rate R%.
+Treat it as straight SI on A.

 Banker's Gain